Comcast/littlesheens/README.md

 The `driver` executable will execute (`mach_eval`) code in files given on the command line.
-The environment includes what's in the directory `js`, so you can experiment directly with those functions.
+The environment includes what's in the directory `js` and in the file `driver.js`, so you can experiment directly with those functions.
 For example, if the file `check.js` contains

 ```Javascript
 JSON.stringify(match(null, {"likes":"?x"}, {"likes":"tacos"}, {}));